 Where and What

 I live in Kisii, Kenya serving as a development worker and missionary.
-I train, mentor and empower struggling entrepreneurs and tutor and mentor kids at a large children’s home.
+I train, mentor and empower struggling entrepreneurs and mentor vulnerable kids in my community.

 Poverty and suffering alleviation are passions of mine.
 My formal education and prior work experience is in analytical chemistry, data analysis and interpretation.
 Since my career change in 2015, I’ve been filling my head with knowledge on poverty alleviation, economic development, leadership and I’m working hard to become fluent in Swahili.